 Geology and Mineralization

-The McKinley property is located in the Simpson Mining District, which is mainly known for the placer gold production although it also hosts several historic lode mines.
-It is within the rocks of the Riggins and Seven Devils Groups of the Blue Mountains Island-Arc Complex which are widely considered to be the source of course gold found in the extensive historic placer operations near Lucile.
-The property covers a large area of alteration and mineralization that can be classified as an orogenic gold model, also known as quartz-carbonate vein type deposits.
+The McKinley-Monarch Project is located within the rocks of the Riggins and Seven Devils Groups of the Blue Mountains Island-Arc Complex.
+The metasediments of the accreted Riggins and Seven Devils Groups are considered to be the source of coarse gold found in the nearby historic placer operations.
+Mapping and geophysics both suggest major northerly trending fault structures cut these metasediments.
+Rock alteration consists of carbonization and silicification.
+Gold mineralization is associated with auriferous pyrite and quartz-carbonate veining.
+The McKinley-Monarch Project covers a large area of alteration and mineralization that can be classified as an orogenic gold model, also known as quartz-carbonate vein type deposits.

 Surface mapping and sampling by NJMC identified two areas with significant gold mineralization in outcrop: the Monarch Zone, about one kilometer S-SW of the McKinley Mine, and along Fiddle Creek, which crosses the southern portion of the property.
 At the Monarch Zone, several samples returned high-grade gold with values up to 26 gpt.
 At Fiddle Creek, 10 of 20 samples exceeded 3 gpt gold with one sample exceeding 50 gpt gold.
 Both areas have had historic prospecting but no significant development and much of the ground between these prospects remains unexplored.
 More geologic fieldwork is planned for the upcoming season to explore for additional gold mineralization between the Monarch and Fiddle Creek zones to follow-up on the high-grade gold that was encountered along the known trend, from the Monarch Zone south to Fiddle Creek.